Pressure scaling distorts dodecahedron boxes

 When doing long simulations of dodecahedron (and most likely truncated octahedron boxes) combined with isotropic pressure scaling the box looses its shape a little bit due to the fact that all the components of the box vectors are scaled with the same number.
 A solution would be to keep the angles constant and only scale the box axes.

-#3 Updated by Berk Hess over 11 years ago
+#3 Updated by Berk Hess about 13 years ago

 I now see that I also have 3 degrees deviation after 800 ns.